serlo/serlo.org-legal/en/privacy/current.md

 You can preview their privacy policy [here](https://sentry.io/privacy/).

+The legal basis for the processing of personal data is Art.
+6 Sec.
+1 lit. f GDPR.
+Our legitimate interest lies in the improvement of the technical stability of our services.

 #### Youtube with extended privacy protection

 Our website uses plugins for the website YouTube.
 Provider of the website is YouTube, LLC, 901 Cherry Ave., San Bruno, CA 94066, USA.

 We use YouTube in the Extended Privacy Protection Mode.
-According to YouTube, this mode stops YouTube from saving user information before the user watches a video.
+This mode stops YouTube from saving user information before the user watches a video.
 The transmission of data to YouTube Partners, however, is not necessarily prohibited through the activation of this mode.
-For example, YouTube will connect you to the Google DoubleClick Network irrespective of whether you watched a video.
+For example, YouTube will connect with the Google DoubleClick Network irrespective of whether you watched a video.

 When starting a YoutTube video on our website, this creates a connection to the YouTube servers and initiates the transmission of information about the websites you have visited on serlo.org.
 If you are logged into a personal YouTube Account while doing so, this enables YouTube to directly relate your online activities to your personal profile.
 You can disable this by logging out from your YouTube Account before visiting our website.

-Furthermore, starting a YouTube Video can cause YouTube to several different Cookies on your device.
+Furthermore, starting a YouTube Video can cause YouTube to save several different cookies on your device.
 This enables YouTube to gather user data from our website.
 This information is used among other things to create video stats, improve user experience and prevent fraud.
-The Cookies will remain on your device until you delete them.
+The cookies will remain on your device until you delete them.

 Starting a YouTube Video on our website may trigger further data processing beyond our knowledge or influence.